ArchGPT/ArchGPT-grandfather/readme.md

 - User stories
 - etc.

-They are basically be everything within the domain of human language.
+They can basically be everything within the domain of human language.

 **For the Yoneda Paradigm to work, we need to first define a list of "abstractions" most interesting to us, and then generate/customize a list of "abstract relationships" between